grovejt/react-expensify-tutorial/README.md

 - Uses firestore instead of firebase for persistence, collections by username and documents to store expenses.
 - Uses newer version of redux-mock-store: getActions instead of done
 - Uses build in env variable handling from create-react-app
+- Uses reacet-app-polyfill instead of babel polyfill for supporting older browsers.

 ## References